jared-nichols/BattleShipt/README.md

 ```
 ### How it works so far:
 ```
-Number of ships placed onto board is based on number of clicks performed on the board.
+The number of ships placed onto board is based on number of clicks performed on the board.
 In the placeShips function, I compare the number of clicks against the length of the ships, and depending on conditions, I change the state of whether a ship has been placed or not.
 What needs to happen next is change the background color of each cell when a ship has been placed.
 I have a Player 1 board and Player 2 board.
 These will alternate depending on whose